finalv2/cwp-decap-test/strategies/create-dedicated-emergency-placement-options.md

 **Indiana** provides a higher per diem rate in exchange for specific commitments:

-* You can only say no twice every quarter
+* You can only say no twice every quarter.
-* You're open to taking children ages 0-18
+* You're open to taking children ages 0-18.
-* You will answer the phone in the middle of the night
+* You will answer the phone in the middle of the night.
 * You will maintain placement for up to 7 days.

 **Montgomery County, MD** asks foster families to commit to being on call for 1 or 2 weeks.
 They can generally specify their own availability.